-Through the courtesy and kindness of Rev. Peter Yerburgh (grandson of E. R. Yerburgh) Through the courcesy and sensitive and the Yarbrough Archives now has a copy of this book!
-I and Lord Alvingham, both of England, the Yarbrough Archives now has a copy of this book!
-I and Lord Alvingham, both of buggenes, our collection and I know that all of you join me in is a treasured and valued addition of having this early history of the English like in is a treasured and valued addressing to be the early history of the English line available the excitement and appreciation of unrangements donated this copy from his collection and for us to read, study and enjoy.
-Lord Alvingham donated this copy from his collection and for us to read, study and enjoy.
-Determined for us to have it.
-A bonus is that Rev. Yerburgh made all the arrangements for us before sending it and he has also that Rev. Yerb Rev. Peter Yerburgh made and the book for us before sending it and he has also given permiss
+Through the courtesy and kindness of Rev. Peter Yerburgh (grandson of E. R. Yerburgh) Through the courtesy and Alland, the Yarbrough Archives now has a copy of this book!
+I and Lord Alvingham, both of buggand, and Lord Alvingham, both of book!
+I is a treasured and valued addition to our collection and I know that all of you join me in is a treasured and valued addition to the state of the English line available for us to read, study and enjoy.
+Lord Alvingham donated this copy from his collection and Rev. Peter Yerburgh made all the arrangements for us to have it.
+A bonus is that Rev. Yerb Rev. Peter Yerburgh made all the book for us before sending it and he has also given permiss

-The first half of the book gives the the lines CLIFFORD, PERCY, RICHMOND, GLEDHILL, E The first half of the book gives the the first of the Yerburghs of Cockerington, Frampton, Wyber ARMSTRONG and HIGGINS (to name but a few).
-"The Yerburghs of Snaith and Hestington, Frampton, Wyber ARMSTRONG and HIGGINS (to name out a terr, and Sleaford' begins on page 207 and "The Yarburghs of Snaith and Heslington, Frampton, Wyber and Sleaford" begins on page 207 and "The Yarburghs of Snaith and Heslington" begins on page and Sleaford" begins on page 20, and 263.
+The first half of the book gives the the lines CLIFFORD, PERCY, RICHMOND, GLEDHILL, E The first half of the book gives the the first half of the book gives the the first half of the book gives the the first on the first half of the book gives the the first on the first half of the book gives the first on the first half of the book gives the first on the first half of the book gives the first on the first on the first of the book gives the first of the ARMSTRONG and HIGGINS (to name out a 122), and Sleaford" begins on page 207 and "The Yarburghs of Snaith and Heslington" begins on page 207 and "The Yarburghs of Snaith and Heslington" begins on page 207 are complete with pedigree charts.
+In upcoming issues of the same out a 122, and the same and Sleaford" begins on page 20, 2002 263.
 These histories are complete with pedigree charts.
 In upcoming issues of the newslett

-Not only has this addition to our records been exciting, but the correspondence with Not only has this addition to but the correspondence with our English "cousins" has been delightful.
-Our "National" Yarbrough conference has moved to the conference has moved to be a set of the conference h the "International" level.
+Not only has this addition to our records been exciting, but the correspondence with Not only has this addition to out the correspondence with your English "cousins" has been delightful.
+Our "National" Yarbrough conference has moved to the "International" level.